GallowayLabMIT/protocols/docs/protocols/tc/virus/virus_safety.rst

 Elimination/Mitigation
 ----------------------
-The easiest way to not be exposed to a human-infectable virus is to not make viruses!
+The easiest way to not be exposed to a human-infectible virus is to not make viruses!
 There are other integration techniques, such as PiggyBac/transposon-insertion which may be suitable for your process.

 Substitution